zuwuliao/zuwuliao.github.io/_posts/2025-6-7-RAG-Chunking-Strategy.md

 | **Too Small**  | - High retrieval precision<br>- Embeddings focus on atomic concepts | - Missing context<br>- Fragmented meaning<br>- High index/storage cost<br>- Duplication risk                |
 | **Too Large**  | - Preserves full context<br>- Fewer chunks to manage                | - Low retrieval precision<br>- Embedding dilution<br>- May include irrelevant info<br>- Higher compute cost |

-Since chunk size is critical, we should understand how to choose the right size of chunk size for embedding.
+Since chunk size is critical, we should understand how to choose the right size of chunk for embedding.
 However, there is no one-size-fits-all chunk size – it depends on the use case and even the embedding model used.
 Below, we analyze chunk size impacts for three use cases – short factual answers, long summaries, and complex reasoning – and then discuss how recommendations change with different embedding models.
 A comparison table summarizing best practices is also provided for clarity.

 **Short Factual Answers**